asivapra/NASA/README.md

 ### Code Change

 The salient code changes from the original are listed below.
-Cosmetic an text-only changes are not listed.
+Cosmetic and text-only changes are not listed.

 1. HTML Files: `geoglam.html` and `dea.html`

 	- \<script data-main="geoglam" src="https://cdnjs.cloudflare.com/ajax/libs/require.js/2.1.17/require.min.js"\>\</script\>
 		- The value, "geoglam", for 'data-main' denotes "geoglam.js", which is the only JavaScript file required to be altered.
+		Replace it with 'dea' in the dea.html.

 	- \<link rel="stylesheet" href="custom.css"\>
 		- Changes to the button and text styles to include more layers on one page.
 These styles overwrite the defaults